 4) Filing for Bankruptcy

 Notably, there is a provision of the Bankruptcy Code referred to as the “automatic stay.”
 The automatic stay stops the foreclosure action as soon as your file for bankruptcy.
 The automatic stay applies in both Chapter 7 and Chapter 13 cases; although in regards to Chapter 7 it’s just a temporary solution, while in Chapter 13 it remains in effect for 3 to 5 years, allowing you to repay your back mortgage payments over time.

 Regardless of your situation, the prudent measure to take when facing foreclosure is to speak with an attorney that specializes in that area.
-As a foreclosure attorney in Buffalo, NY, I have an in-depth knowledge of foreclosure and bankruptcy laws and I will provide you with the guidance and support you need throughout your ordeal.
+As a mortgage foreclosure attorney in Buffalo, NY, I have an in-depth knowledge of foreclosure, real estate and bankruptcy laws.
+I will provide you with the guidance and support you need throughout your ordeal.

-If your home is in foreclosure contact Buffalo NY bankruptcy attorney Thomas Denny to help you determine whether a Chapter 7 or a Chapter 13 is best for your situation
+If your home is in foreclosure contact Buffalo NY bankruptcy attorney Thomas Denny to help you determine whether Chapter 7 or Chapter 13 is best for your situation